deweylab/RSEM/README.md

 DESeq do not take variance due to read mapping uncertainty into consideration.
 Because read mapping ambiguity is prevalent among isoforms and de novo assembled transcripts, these tools are not ideal for DE detection in such conditions.

-**EBSeq**, an empirical Bayesian DE analysis tool developed in UW-Madison, can take variance due to read mapping ambiguity into consideration by grouping isoforms with parent gene's number of isoforms.
+EBSeq, an empirical Bayesian DE analysis tool developed in UW-Madison, can take variance due to read mapping ambiguity into consideration by grouping isoforms with parent gene's number of isoforms.
 In addition, it is more robust to outliers.
 For more information about EBSeq (including the paper describing their method), please visit <a href="http://www.biostat.wisc.edu/~ningleng/EBSeq_Package">EBSeq website</a>.

-RSEM includes the newest version of EBSeq in its folder named 'EBSeq'.
+RSEM includes EBSeq in its folder named 'EBSeq'.
 To use it, first type

     make ebseq